EE2dev/plotAPI/README.md

 # plotAPI

-The plot API from https://github.com/observablehq/plot as a JSON file.
+The plot API v0.1.0 from https://github.com/observablehq/plot as a JSON file.
+- A visualization of the plot API is here: https://ee2dev.github.io/plot/
-The plotAPI.json file has been created in this observable:
+- The plotAPI.json file has been created in this observable:
 ----------

 The icons in the marks subfolder are icons from Twitter Twemoji